 Book #129 of the year was Code Name Verity, by Elizabeth Wein.
 This is riveting World War II spy fiction with twists you won't see coming.

 I can't link you to book #130, because it isn't yet published.
-It was written by a friend, Ted Oswald (here's his Amazon author page).
+Little Flower was written by a friend, Ted Oswald (here's his Amazon author page).
 Ted is in my writing group, and he shared the beginning of this book with us a few weeks ago.
 We wanted more, so he sent us the manuscript.
 The story is set in Calcutta, and, to quote Sister Immaculata, one of the Missionaries of Charity living there, it is "a mystery, simple yet boggling: Of untold Joy wrapped in staggering Sadness; Of Weak Lions and Crafty Lambs; Of Miracles - approximately 141.
 I mean, 142; Of Deaths - approximately 5, few natural; Of the Sacred and Profane laying down side by side, often several times a night, always for a pittance."
 As soon as this is available, I'll update this post with a link so you can get it, but in the meantime, read some of Ted's other work.
 Most of his books are about Haiti, and they are atmospheric and full of the experience he's gained from living in this country.
+(Update: You can now buy the book, Little Flower, here, so go buy it!)

 Book #131 was Emma: A Modern Retelling, by Alexander McCall Smith.
 If you're a regular reader of my blog, you know I can't resist Jane Austen retellings, sequels, and all forms of fan fic.
 They are pretty well always a bit of a disappointment, but I can't stop reading them anyway.
 This was just okay.